 Games Worthy Of The Atari 5200 System

-If you have an Atari 5200 or if you manage to pick up one of these classic systems, there are still some games well worthy of your attention.
+If you have one of these consoles, or if you manage to pick one up there are still some games that are more than worthy of your attention.

 Please be sure to try out the following games:

 - Jungle Hunt - platfrom adventuring that is as frustrating as it is addictive.

 - Mario Brothers - great platform arcade action and on a non-Nintendo console too!
 You just wouldn't get that these days...

 - Missile Command - you cannot have a home console and not use it to play Missile Command!
 A good version of the classic arcade game.